Cory Booker wants to require federal license for gun owners

 It’s the senator’s second major policy proposal, following the release last month of an environmental justice plan.
 Booker’s release of his gun control plan comes as the White House hopeful tries to stand out in a Democratic presidential field that now tops 20 candidates.

-Booker has yet to have a breakout moment in his campaign, and currently stands the mid-single digits in most polling.
-But his campaign highlights the groundwork they’ve put in as they built strong organization in the early voting states in the primary and caucus calendar.
+Booker has yet to have a breakout moment in his campaign, and currently stands in the mid-single digits in most polling.
+But his campaign highlights the groundwork they’ve put in as they build strong organization in the early voting states in the primary and caucus calendar.

 The Associated Press contributed to this report.